jonathandion/awesome-emails/README.md

 - [email-verifier](https://github.com/AfterShip/email-verifier) - A tool for email verification without sending any emails.
 - [DevMail](https://devmail.email/) - An email sandbox for software developers.
 Capture emails from your dev, staging, QA, or CI environment.
 - [Disposable Email Check API](https://open.kickbox.com/) - A free API for checking if an email address is disposable.
 No sign up required.
+- [Dioveo](https://dioveo.com) - Gmail attachment manager to find, extract, organize, and bulk-download email attachments, with auto-upload to Google Drive, Dropbox, or OneDrive.

 ## Services